PACZone/pactus-assets/README.md

 ## Usage

 You can use these assets to show name, logo, and link instead of only the address on your service such as Explorer etc.
-For example, you can use [this link](https://raw.githubusercontent.com/PACZone/pactus-assets/main/address.json), to get all mainnet accounts listed here with metadata.
+For example, you can use [this link](https://raw.githubusercontent.com/PACZone/pactus-assets/main/accounts.json), to get all MainNet accounts listed here with metadata.